the-projecter/macropad/README.md

 The firmware is programmed using QMK and includes customizable keymaps, OLED status display support, and RGB lighting effects.

+This project is proudly sponsored by NextPCB.
+If you are working on a similar project, then get your first PCB here for only 0.1$.

 ## Hardware